the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

 - **HTML** stands for "**Hypertext Markup Language**," the grammar of websites.
   HTML is a code full of tags like `<body>` and `<div>`.
-Putting it all together, HTTP describes how comptuers ask each other for content; HTML describes how they should format the content.
+Putting it all together, HTTP describes how comptuers ask each other for content; HTML describes how they should format the content when sending web pages.

 {{< /expand >}}